Section 3 – Democratic rights

 See also the following international, regional and comparative law instruments that are not legally binding on Canada but include similar provisions: article 23 of the American Convention on Human Rights; and article 3 of the First Protocol to the European Convention on Human Rights.
 The American Constitution does not contain a separate guarantee of the right to vote, but some sections, and some Amendments (section 1, section 2, and the 15th, 19th, 24th and 26th Amendments) include various guarantees relating to the right to vote.

 The purpose of section 3 is to protect the right of each citizen to play a meaningful role in the electoral process (Frank v.
-Canada, 2019 SCC 1, at paras.
-26-27; Opitz v.
-Wrzesnewskyj, 2012 SCC 55, at paragraph 28; Figueroa v.
+Canada, 1 S.C.R.
+3, at paragraphs 26-27; Opitz v.
+Wrzesnewskyj, 3 S.C.R.
+55, at paragraph 28; Figueroa v.
 Canada (Attorney General), 1 S.C.R.
 912, at paragraphs 25-26 and 30; Harper v.
 Canada (Attorney General), 1 S.C.R.
 827, at paragraphs 69-70).
 Participation in the electoral process has an intrinsic value independent of its impact upon the actual outcome of elections (Figueroa, supra, at paragraph 29; Daoust v.
-Québec (Directeur général des élections), 2011 QCCA 1634 at paragraph 46, leave to appeal to SCC refused S.C.C.A.
+Québec (Directeur général des élections), 2011 QCCA 1634, at paragraph 46, leave to appeal to SCC refused S.C.C.A.
 No. 490).
 Denial of the right to vote affects one’s dignity and sense of self-worth (Frank, supra, at paragraph 82); Sauvé v.
 Canada (Chief Electoral Officer), 3 S.C.R.
 519, at paragraph 35 (“Sauvé No. 2”).

-Section 3 must be interpreted having regard to the philosophical principles that have guided the historic development of the right to vote in our constitutional tradition (Saskatchewan Reference, supra; Dixon v.
-British Columbia (Attorney General) (1989), 59 D.L.R.
-(4th) 247 (B.C.S.C.)).
-It must also be interpreted in a way that advances the values and principles that embody a free and democratic society, which include respect for a diversity of opinions and beliefs (Figueroa, supra, paragraph 27; Saskatchewan Reference, supra, pages 188-189).
+Section 3 must be interpreted having regard to the philosophical principles that have guided the historic development of the right to vote in our constitutional tradition (Saskatchewan Reference, supra).
+It must also be interpreted in a way that advances the values and principles that embody a free and democratic society, which include respect for a diversity of opinions and beliefs (Figueroa, supra, at paragraph 27; Saskatchewan Reference, supra, at 188-189).

-The importance of section 3, and the need to give it a large and liberal interpretation, are underlined by the fact that section 3 is not subject to constitutional override under section 33 of the Charter (Frank, supra, at paragraphs 25; 32; Sauvé No. 2, supra at paragraph 11; Optiz, supra at paragraph 29).
+The importance of section 3, and the need to give it a large and liberal interpretation, are underlined by the fact that section 3 is not subject to constitutional override under section 33 of the Charter (Frank, supra, at paragraphs 25; 32; Sauvé No. 2, supra, at paragraph 11; Opitz, supra, at paragraph 29).

 Section 3 is one of the few rights in the Charter that is reserved to Canadian citizens.

 The courts have recognized the interrelationship between section 3 and other Charter rights, particularly the rights to freedom of expression and equality (Figueroa, supra).
 Even when section 3 does not apply, the values of democratic participation embodied in that section may still be argued as the basis of an application under freedom of expression in section 2(b) and freedom of association under section 2(d) of the Charter (see e.g., Haig, supra; Siemens v.
 Manitoba (Attorney General), 1 S.C.R.
 6 and Libman v.
 Quebec (Attorney General), 3 S.C.R.
 569, involving referenda; Baier v.
-Alberta, 2007 SCC 31, involving school board elections; B.C.
+Alberta, 2 S.C.R.
+673, involving school board elections; B.C.
 Freedom of Information and Privacy Association v.
-British Columbia (Attorney General), 1 SCR 93, involving sponsorship of election advertising) or the right to equality in section 15 of the Charter (e.g., Corbiere, supra; Baier, supra).
-While rights can overlap, s.
-2(b) and s.
-3 are distinct rights to be given independent meaning (Toronto (City) v.
+British Columbia (Attorney General), 1 S.C.R.
+93, involving sponsorship of election advertising) or the right to equality in section 15 of the Charter (e.g., Corbiere, supra; Baier, supra).
+While rights can overlap, section 2(b) and section 3 are distinct rights to be given independent meaning (Toronto (City) v.
 Ontario (Attorney General), supra, at paragraph 45; Harper, supra, at paragraph 67; Thomson Newspapers Co. v.
 Canada (Attorney General), 1 S.C.R.
 877, at paragraphs 79-80).
-The right to effective representation, which is at the core of s.
-3, is not protected under s.
+The right to effective representation, which is at the core of section 3, is not a principle of s.
 2(b), and cannot be imported wholesale into s.
 2(b) (Toronto (City) v.
-Ontario (Attorney General), supra, at para 17).
+Ontario (Attorney General), supra, at paragraph 45).